piyushS3V3N/PiSocial-analyzer/README.md

-  --type        Select websites by type (Adult, Music etc) --top         select top websites as 10, 50 etc...[--websites is not needed] --extract     Extract profiles, urls & patterns if possible --metadata    Extract metadata if possible (pypi QeeqBox OSINT) --trim        Trim long strings
+  --type        Select websites by type (Adult, Music etc) --top         select top websites as 10, 50 etc...[--websites is not needed] --extract     Extract profiles, urls & patterns if possible --metadata    Extract metadata if possible (pypi piyushS3V3N OSINT) --trim        Trim long strings
   --gui         Reserved for a gui (Not implemented) --cli         Reserved for a cli (Not needed)